syncfusion-content/windowsforms-docs/WindowsForms/Add-Syncfusion-Controls.md

 2. Name the Project, choose the destination location when required and set the Framework of the project, then click OK.

-   N> Minimum target framework is 3.5 for Syncfusion Windows Forms project templates.
+   N> Minimum target Framework is 3.5 for Syncfusion Windows Forms project templates.

 3. Choose the options to configure the Syncfusion Windows Forms Application by using the following Project Configuration Wizard.